Cardiovascular Center for Excellence

 “During Morning Report for the Cardiology Service the lament becomes a refrain.
 “I have a sad story to tell ……” it begins, as the tale of the nights events are shared with all of us present.
 What is often shared is the “what was”, and the “what could have been”, and facts about the life of a person with a treatable illness who is now no more.
 The final outcome of these personal stories does not have to end this way, and our bright, eager cardiology trainees and residents know it.” -- John Lawrence, MD

-We are currently seeking US trained cardiologists/Nurse Educators willing to live overseas for two to three months at a time to provide clinical training and support for our Cardiology Service.
+We are currently seeking US trained cardiologists/Nurse Educators willing to live overseas for a month at a time to provide clinical training and support for our Cardiology Service.
 We are also seeking donations of funding/equipment for our care program.